ferbs/webstack-micro/README.md

  accept trusted requests (where you can include the service's port to reach it directly), bypassing authentication and all routing/networking restrictions--convenient for troubleshooting in dev mode but fantastically insecure.

-The setup for demo mode secures the outer perimeter, where all requests go through *traefik-gateway* and authentication.
+The setup for demo mode secures the outer perimeter, where all requests go through *traefik-gateway*.
 However, it permits internal services to directly contact other internal services on the inner network.
 Should one service be compromised, the bad guys would be able to make requests disguised as an authenticated user, connect to databases, etc.

 To further harden your app:

 * Consider adding access controls as an additional layer of security.
-    * You might require all communication between services go through RabbitMQ and use its access control functionality to restrict services to a whitelist of topics/queues
+    * You might require all communication between services go through RabbitMQ, using its access control functionality to restrict services to a whitelist of topics/queues
     * You might set granular authorization restrictions on requests sent between services using JWT tokens (or with some other cryptographic signature)